LiliaFramework/Lilia/documentation/docs/hooks/communication_social.md

 Return false and a reason to hide buttons on the main menu.
 Determines if a button should be visible on the main menu.

+**When Called**

+This hook is triggered when:
+- Main menu buttons are being prepared for display
+- Button visibility is being checked
+- Before the main menu is shown to the player
+- During main menu button setup

 **Parameters**

 * `name` (*string*): Button identifier.